dcblack/ModernSystemC/README.md

 This project is based on using the `cmake` tool (See <https://cmake.org>) and creation of all build artifacts in the `build/` subdirectory.

+#### Prerequisites

+This project requires a moder C++ compiler such as g++ (part of GCC) or clang++ (part of llvm).
+Additionally, automation and documentation require the following:

+1. GNU make, Ninja, CDT Eclipse or Xcode (only tested on make and ninja as of this writing)
+2. cmake
+3. doxygen and dot if you want to generate documentation
+4. typora for nice rendering of markdown
+5. bash, perl, and usual Linux suspects

+#### Scripts

 A simple `build` script was created to further automate the process if working under **bash**.
 The script and some related pieces are located in the accompanying `bin/`